juniorsundarCasual/TGT/vault/volume-2.chapter-081.md

 "Nonetheless, I am grateful for your intervention.
 Not everyone would do so in such circumstances," the girl said while bowing towards Josie.

-"You shouldn't thank me, but the Young miss.
+"You shouldn't thank me, but the Young Miss.
 It was she who took pity on you," Josie corrected while directing her hand towards Jean.

-The girl bowed once again towards Jean and said, "Then this peasant is infinitely grateful towards the Young miss for her benevolence."
+The girl bowed once again towards Jean and said, "Then this peasant is infinitely grateful towards the Young Miss for her benevolence."

 Jean quickly waved her hand and replied, "Please!
 It wasn't anything."